 - 1. Once the source of the bubbling has been identified, turn off the pressurized air. - 2.
-Insert a LG Chem repair pin into the opening of the damaged fiber and press it in until 2/3 of the pin is inside the module. - 3.
-Cut the pin. - 1) Do not pull the pin out while cutting - 4.
-Press any extruding portion of the pin into the fiber. - 5.
-Follow the bubble test procedure above to make sure the broken fiber is completely sealed.
+Insert a LG Chem repair pin into the opening of the damaged fiber and press it in until 2/3 of the pin is inside the module. - Cut the pin.
+Do not pull the pin out while cutting. - 1) Do not pull the pin out while cutting - 4.
+Press any extruding portion of the pin into the fiber. - Follow the bubble test procedure above to make sure the broken fiber is completely sealed.

-After the completion of repairing the top filtrate side, the UF module is turned upside down and is repaired as per above procedure.
+After the completion of repairing the top filtrate side, the membrane module is turned upside down and is repaired as per above procedure.